truszko1/truszko1.github.io/_posts/2022-12-16-elevate-your-local-development-game-with-the-etc-hosts-file.markdown

 date:   2022-12-16 23:00:00 -0600
 categories: tools
 author: Rafal Truszkowski
-excerpt: "The /etc/hosts file is a configuration file that maps hostnames to specific IP addresses.
-It can be used to override DNS resolution, but has limitations such as not being able to resolve subdomains or handle dynamic IP addresses."
+excerpt: "The /etc/hosts file is like a secret club that only your computer can join to find websites.
+Just don't tell anyone about the weird rules or it might get kicked out."
 header:
   overlay_image: /assets/images/network.jpg
   overlay_filter: 0.6 # same as adding an opacity of 0.5 to a black background